Dog Trainers Wanted

 - Your own car and driving license

-- Desired is experience of working with people with disability or having an understanding of disability
+- Desired is experience of working with people with a disability or having an understanding of disability

 What kind of training we do?